 “Uh-huh,” he handed me off to a doorman and several bellhops like a sack full of used linens and towels.
 “But you might just want to cozy up to a shower and razor, hear what I’m sayin’?”

 “Crank her over…”

 “Dunno, don’t think she’s getting enough…”

-I needed to take some half measures, baby steps, one ingrown toe in the pond—a temporary psycho-emotive furlough from current space and time.
-Respite was the idea, however fleeting, from the split decisions, the hard truths and consequences, the Saturn ringing in my ears—to put a little distance between me and myself.
+All I knew was I wasn’t gonna be just some palooka going down for the count again. needed to take some half measures, baby steps, one ingrown toe in the pond—a temporary psycho-emotive furlough from current space and time.
+Respite was the idea, however fleeting, from the split decisions, the hard truths and consequences, to put a little distance between me and myself—Saturn ringing in my ears, still sorely missing that amulet.
 So here it was, sunny and breezy, conveniently positioned with breathtaking views of the bay.
 There were no leases or deposits; references weren’t required.
 I couldn’t kick about the rent, had no hassles with utilities, and damned if I wasn’t free to come and go as I pleased.
 It was in The City, but not quite in the city, with choice front yard location, location, location.

 “Sorry, but I’m not much of a gambling man.”